hanabi/hanabi.github.io/Reference.md

 ### The Ambiguous Finesse Pass-Back

-* When an *Ambiguous Finesse* occurs, one person will hesitate, not playing into the *Finesse*.
-Once that happens, it is usually clear that someone else on the team also has the matching card.
-Next, the other person should **immediately blind-play**, resolving the *Ambiguous Finesse* as fast as possible.
+* When an *Ambiguous Finesse* occurs, the first player will not play into the *Finesse*, and do something unrelated.
+At that point, it is usually clear that **another player** on the team **also** has the matching card.
+That other player should then **immediately blind-play**, resolving the *Ambiguous Finesse* as fast as possible.
-* However, in some specific situations, the next person **cannot** blind-play the card, or else a misplay would occur.
-In these situations, the second person has to **also** hesitate, "passing" the blind-play back to the first person again.
+* However, in some specific situations, the second person **cannot** blind-play the card, or else a misplay would occur.
+In these situations, the second person has to **also** not play into the *Finesse*.
+This "passes" the blind-play back to the first person again.
 * For example, in a 4-player game:
   * Blue 1 is played on the stacks.
   * Alice clues blue to Donald, touching a blue 4 as a *Play Clue*.